-In an era where family photo albums start a person’s story, there aren’t any pictures of me which has started my journey.
+In an era where family photo albums start a person’s story there aren’t any pictures of me which has started my journey.

-How many times my parents tried to acknowledge, on my behalf, that their love is not reciprocated; given time of peaceful circumstances, why would a child’s love for their biological parents would ever be questioned.
+How many times my parents tried to acknowledge, on my behalf, that my love is not reciprocated; given time of peaceful circumstances, why would a child’s love for their biological parents would ever be questioned.

-I want to play with your mind so remember when we used to fix things; just like new.
+I want to play with your mind.
+So remember when we used to fix things; just like new.

-The thing is, which nobody tells you, is that when you go shopping for giants like myself, anything needs to be—a little bit—bigger than small.
+The thing is, which nobody tells you, is that when you go shopping for giants like myself, anything needs to be a little bit bigger than small.